SORIANO AND PORSCHE ANNOUNCE 2025 RACING SCHEDULE FOR EUROPE WITH DRIVER DANIELE VON BALLMOOS

 The Soriano-Pedroso was a French automobile manufactured in Biarritz from 1919 until 1924.
 Built by two Spaniards the Marques de San Carlos de Pedroso and the Marques de Ivanrey Ricardo Soriano Sholtz von Hermensdorff, the original models were Ballot (aut

+I am a fourth-generation partner, chairman and chief executive officer of the Soriano Family Office, a leading consortium of global enterprises established in 1903.
+Our privately held businesses are located in the United States, Europe, & LatAm.
+My exper

+The models of fashion today, while chic, are socially responsible and innovative as It gets.

-MASSAPEQUA, NY, UNITED STATES, November 19, 2024 /EINPresswire / -- Soriano Motori Corp is excited to announce the release of the 2025 racing calendar in collaboration with renowned racecar driver Daniele Von Ballmoos, who will compete in the prestigious Porsche Challenge Cup once again under the patronage of Marco Antonio Soriano IV.
-This partnership promises an exhilarating season ahead as both parties aim for victory.
+MASSAPEQUA, NY, UNITED STATES, November 19, 2024 /EINPresswire / -- Soriano Motori is thrilled to announce the 2025 racing schedule for all of Europe, featuring our talented driver, Daniele Von Ballmoos, who will compete in the prestigious European Porsche Challenge Cup.
+This collaboration with Porsche marks a significant milestone as we aim to showcase our commitment to excellence in motorsport.

-Daniele Von Ballmoos, celebrated for his exceptional skill and competitive spirit, will be on the track, representing Soriano Motori.
-With a strong commitment to excellence, he is determined to reach the finish line in first place at every event throughout the season.
+Daniele Von Ballmoos, known for his skill and dedication, will represent Soriano Motori on the racetrack, where he will utilize new technological advantages and precision training methods developed by our team.
+Soriano is dedicated to continually enhancing performance, ensuring our drivers are equipped with the best tools to succeed.

-The 2025 season features a series of races across Europe, introducing new venues that will further challenge the drivers and showcase their talent.
-Soriano Motori's dedication to racing is underscored by its outstanding support for the team and the legacy it carries in the motorsport community.
+As part of our racing endeavor, Soriano is eager to promote its unique legacy brand and innovative products throughout Europe and North America.
+Our participation in the European Porsche Challenge Cup will not only highlight our automotive heritage but also engage audiences and enthusiasts passionate about high-performance motorsport.

 Soriano Motori has a rich and storied history in racing that reflects its commitment to performance, innovation, and automotive excellence.
 Here are some key highlights of Soriano's racing history: